axodevelopment/RHAMQ-Tutorials/brokers/basic-tls/readme.md

 pull the client-truststore and if you need to repull the server-keystore

-oc get secret ext-amqp-acceptor-ssl-secret -n basic-broker -o jsonpath='{.data.client\.ts}' | base64 -d > client-truststore.jks
+oc get secret ext-amqp-acceptor-ssl-secret -n basic-broker -o jsonpath='{.data.client\.ts}' | base64 -d > cs-client-truststore.jks

-oc get secret ext-amqp-acceptor-ssl-secret -n basic-broker -o jsonpath='{.data.broker\.ks}' | base64 -d > server-keystore.jks
+oc get secret ext-amqp-acceptor-ssl-secret -n basic-broker -o jsonpath='{.data.broker\.ks}' | base64 -d > cs-server-keystore.jks

 create the combined-trustore and put both the client and server ks and trusstore.

 keytool -importkeystore \
-  -srckeystore server-keystore.jks \
+  -srckeystore cs-server-keystore.jks \
   -destkeystore combined-truststore.jks \
   -srcstorepass securepass \
   -deststorepass securepass

 keytool -importkeystore \
-  -srckeystore client-truststore.jks \
+  -srckeystore cs-client-truststore.jks \
   -destkeystore combined-truststore.jks \
   -srcstorepass securepass \
   -deststorepass securepass

+check if everything is correct keytool -list -v -keystore combined-truststore.jks -storepass securepass

 Now we can apply the broker
 oc apply -f basic-broker-3.yaml

 oc apply -f service.yaml

+if basic-auth-security is still deployed you will need to login with an account in that resource.

 by default the route should be: basic-broker-amqp-0-svc-rte